apache/cordova-contribute/deprecation.md

 ---
 **Deprecation Notice**

 This repository is deprecated and no more work will be done on this by Apache Cordova.
-You can continue to use this and it should work as-is in the future but any more future issues will not be fixed by the Cordova community.
+You can continue to use this and it should work as-is but any future issues will not be fixed by the Cordova community.

 Feel free to fork this repository and improve your fork.
 Existing forks are listed in [Network](network) and [Forks](network/members).